jundalisay/spblist/content/en/research/sarkar/prout/part-05-quad.md

 ## Psycho-Economy

+> *Superphysics Note: In Supereconomics, the Psycho-Economy is the 3rd Law of Value

 {{< img src="/photos/econ/writer.jpg" alt="Female writer" >}}

 This is concerned with increasing the psychic food of the individual and collective mind through appropriate economic activity.